Your baby’s skin is extra-sensitive, so proper care is essential.

 Dress With Care

 Wool, including cashmere, can be irritating.
 “Soft cottons are the way to go,” Robinson says.
-Be sure to wash anything that will touch your baby’s skin before she wears it.
+Be sure to wash anything that will touch your baby’s skin before they wear it.